Mona Singh

 Mona Singh (/hns/; born 8 October 1981) is an Indian actress who works in Hindi films and series.
-Singh is widely recognised for playing the eponymous heroine in the soap opera Jassi Jaissi Koi Nahin (2003–2006).
-Singh is the recipient of two ITA Awards and one Filmfare OTT Award.
+Singh is recognised for her role in the soap opera Jassi Jaissi Koi Nahin (2003–2006).
+She is the recipient of two ITA Awards and one Filmfare OTT Award.

 Singh is known for participating and winning the first season of the reality series Jhalak Dikhhla Jaa, and for playing Mona Chopra in Kya Huaa Tera Vaada, Preet Singh in Pyaar Ko Ho Jaane Do, and Paridhi Bundela in Kavach...
 Kaali Shaktiyon Se.
 She made her film debut with a supporting role in Rajkumar Hirani's comedy-drama 3 Idiots (2009), which ranks as one of the highest-grossing Indian films of all time.
 Singh expanded to web with Kehne Ko Humsafar Hain (2018) and earned praises for Yeh Meri Family (2018) and Made in Heaven (2023).
-The latter won her the Filmfare OTT Award for Best Supporting Actress in a Drama Series.

 Life and family

 Mona Singh was born on 8 October 1981 in a Sikh family in Chandigarh.
-Her father was an Army officer, so she shifted to many place and she is now a prominent alumni of Kendriya Vidyalaya Vayusena Nagar, Nagpur.
-On December 27, 2019, she married filmmaker Shyam Rajagopalan in a traditional Sikh ceremony.